BVLC/caffe/docs/installation.md

 Now that you have installed Caffe, check out the [MNIST tutorial](gathered/examples/mnist.html) and the [reference ImageNet model tutorial](gathered/examples/imagenet.html).

-### Compilation using CMake (beta)
+### CMake Compilation

-In lieu of manually editing `Makefile.config` to tell Caffe where dependencies are located, Caffe also provides a CMake-based build system (currently in "beta").
+In lieu of manually editing `Makefile.config` to configure the build, Caffe offers an unofficial CMake build thanks to @Nerei, @akosiorek, and other members of the community.
-It requires CMake version >= 2.8.8.
+It requires CMake version >= 2.8.7.
 The basic installation steps are as follows:

     mkdir build